Sitemap

 A Sieve is a symbol of virginity and purity dating back to antiquity and was used since the Middle Ages to glorify the Blessed Virgin.

-The Virgin Mary in Art history
+The Virgin Mary in Art History

 During the Carolingian period, Mary had usually been represented alone with arms raised in prayer.
-More rarely the theme was the Madonna with the Christi child, although, according to legend, the evangelist Luke had painted such a picture.
+More rarely the theme was the Madonna with the Christ child, although, according to legend, the evangelist Luke had painted such a picture.
 For artists of this era, the Christian gospel of the renunciation of earthly things was determinative.
 The eyes of there chaste and pale faces do not long for earthly pleasures, but gaze, foreboding future suffering, wit melancholy piety into the infinite.
 In this resignation and perfect renunciation of all earthly joys, they embody the ethical content, the innermost spirit of Christianity.

-The Virgin Mary was central to Byzantine Art.
+According to art historian Richard Muther "The Virgin Mary was central to Byzantine Art.
 The youthful mother of God, became the centre of worship.
 The adoration of Mary reflected in part the knightly reverence for woman felt by the Crusaders and the Minnesingers; but it is also due to her personality, which, in its tender, helpless womanhood, was more sympathetic to the sentiment of the age than the tragic figure of the Son of God and the severe majesty of the Father.
-Richard Muther, The History of Modern Painting, Henry and Co., London, 1896

 It is not until the close of the thirteenth century, in the works of Florentine master Cimabue, is a change perceptible.
 The Christ-child becomes more childish and tender; and a soft inclination of the head of the Madonna shows that she hears prayers of men and can bring them help and gracious forgiveness.
-The hard, sullen features are animated by softness and charm, by human sentiment; and it is in this sense Vasari wrote that through Cimabue more live had come into art.
-Richard Muther, The History of Modern Painting, Henry and Co., London, 1896
+The hard, sullen features are animated by softness and charm, by human sentiment; and it is in this sense Vasari wrote that through Cimabue more live had come into art."

-In Botticelli's The Madonna and Child with an Angel, 1468 (housed in Spedale degli Innocenti of Florence).
+Early Sienese painters were the first to endow Mary with mysticism and a dreamy sentimentality.
+The Virgin Mary is frequently shown holding an open book, symbolic of her submission to Gods Holy Law.
+Sienese Madonna's are the most mystical and beguiling in the history of art.In Botticelli's The Madonna and Child with an Angel, 1468 (housed in Spedale degli Innocenti of Florence).
 The Madonna looks thoughtfully upon the crown of thorns and the nails, which the Christ-child innocently, unsuspectingly holds, a curly haired angel offers her grapes and ears of wheat, the symbol of sacrifice.
 In the place of the fresh worldliness of Fra, Fillippo, Botticell's works reveal the presence of a mystic and transcendental, a solemn and sacramental element.
 While the realists in their Madonna's portray the joys of motherhood, Botticelli's know no joy whatever.
 Mary appears gloomy and lost in thought, as if, even when she presses the Christ-child to her bosom, a foreboding of coming suffering casts its shadow over her soul.
 Richard Muther, The History of Modern Painting, Henry and Co., London, 1896

 In Titian's Assumption of the Virgin (Assunta).
 1516-1518, Mary as if drawn by a celestial magnet, her mighty arms outstretched, ascends towards heaven.
 Her dark hair flutters in the wind, the folds of her garments swell grandiosely, and a roar like the moving of angels wings of the archangels soundly through the air; astonished, the apostles stretch their arms upward.
 Richard Muther, The History of Modern Painting, Henry and Co., London, 1896